shashikantb/localnews/src/README.md

 # You can generate a strong secret with the command: openssl rand -hex 32
 JWT_SECRET=your_super_secret_jwt_key_here

-# --- Genkit AI Helper (MANDATORY for AI features) ---
+# --- Genkit & Firebase Admin (MANDATORY for AI & Notification features) ---
-# This key is required to power the "AI Local Helper" feature.
+# This key is required to power AI features and to send push notifications.
-# It allows the app to connect to Google's Gemini models.
 # Get your key from Google AI Studio: https://aistudio.google.com/app/apikey
-#
-# COST: The Gemini API has a generous free tier.
-For many apps, especially
-# during development and early stages, usage will likely fall within this
-# free tier, meaning there is no cost.
-You only pay for what you use
-# above the free limit, and this requires setting up a billing account.
 GOOGLE_GENAI_API_KEY=your_google_genai_api_key

+# This is the full JSON content of the service account key from your Firebase project.
+# It's used by the server to send push notifications securely.
+# Go to Firebase Console > Project Settings > Service accounts > Generate new private key
+# Store this as a single-line string in your .env.local file or a secret manager.
+FIREBASE_SERVICE_ACCOUNT_JSON='{"type": "service_account", "project_id": ...}'

-# SerpApi API Key (MANDATORY for AI Content Seeding)
+# --- SendGrid API Key (MANDATORY for OTP Emails) ---
-# This key is required for the content seeding feature to perform live web searches for news.
+# This is required to send transactional emails for user registration.
-# Get your key from https://serpapi.com/
+# Get your key from https://sendgrid.com/
-SERPAPI_API_KEY=your_serpapi_api_key
+SENDGRID_API_KEY=your_sendgrid_api_key
+# This should be an email address you have verified as a "Single Sender" in SendGrid.
+SENDGRID_FROM_EMAIL=your_verified_sender@example.com

-# Admin Credentials (change these for production)
+# --- Admin Credentials (change these for production) ---
 ADMIN_USERNAME=admin
 ADMIN_PASSWORD=password123

-# Official User Password (Optional)
+# --- Official User Password (Optional) ---
 # Set this if you want to be able to log in as the official@localpulse.in user.
 # If not set, the account will be locked and cannot be logged into.
 OFFICIAL_USER_PASSWORD=your_official_user_password

 # --- Firebase Configuration (for Web Push Notifications) ---
-# This is required for handling notification clicks on the web.
+# This is required for handling notification clicks on the web and in the WebView.
 # To find these values:
 # 1. Go to your Firebase project: https://console.firebase.google.com/
 # 2. Go to Project Settings (click the gear icon).
 # 3. Under the "General" tab, scroll down to "Your apps".
 # 4. If you haven't already, add a "Web" app.
-# 5. In the app's configuration, you will find these values.
+# 5. In the app's configuration (select 'Config'), you will find these values.
 NEXT_PUBLIC_FIREBASE_API_KEY="your-api-key"
 NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN="your-auth-domain"
 NEXT_PUBLIC_FIREBASE_PROJECT_ID="your-project-id"